AAShayon/Ans_cli/README.md

 4. **"Sprite MCP not available"**:
    - Install Sprite MCP framework for comprehensive testing
    - Tool will work without it but with limited testing capabilities
+   - TestSprite MCP will be used as a fallback for basic testing

 5. **"No vision models available"**:
    - Ensure you have configured OpenRouter API key for image processing